timflyio/proxypilot/README.md

 * `./wrap.sh`

-Now build the docker images:
+Now build the docker image:

-* `fly deploy --build-only --image-label shell -c fly.toml.shell --push`
+* `fly deploy --build-only --image-label shell --push`
-* `fly deploy --build-only --image-label sideproxy -c fly.toml.sideproxy --push`

 Run a machine with the two containers specified in cli-config.json.
 This doesnt work: